 Many skin changes, such as skin cancer, wrinkles, and age spots are caused by exposure to the sun.
+This is because the damage caused by the sun is permanent.

 The two types of sun rays that can injure the skin are ultraviolet A (UVA) and ultraviolet B (UVB).
 UVA affects the deep layers of skin.
 UVB damages the outermost layers of the skin and causes sunburn.